Kakarot456823/SOC-Writeups-/phishing-investigation.md

-# Phishing Email Investigation
+  # SOC Phishing Email Investigation

-## 🧩 Incident Summary
+## Incident Summary
-A phishing email was identified targeting a user with a malicious link attempting credential theft.
+A phishing email was identified targeting a user with the objective of credential theft through a fake login page.

----
+## Environment
+Platform: :contentReference[oaicite:0]{index=0}
+Analysis Type: Email phishing investigation (SOC alert review)

-## 📌 Email Details
+## Email Details
 - Sender: suspicious-email@domain.com
 - Subject: Urgent Account Verification Required
 - Type: Credential phishing attempt

----
+- Technique: Social engineering + fake authentication page

-## 🔍 Analysis
+## Analysis
-- Email contained suspicious links
+The email was analyzed and found to contain multiple phishing indicators:

-- Domain does not match official organization
+- The sender domain is not associated with any trusted organization
-- Urgent language used to create pressure
+- The message uses urgency-based language to pressure the user
-- Likely credential harvesting attempt

----
+- The email contains a link redirecting to a fake login page
+- The domain and URL structure are inconsistent with legitimate services

+These characteristics match known phishing attack patterns used for credential harvesting.

-## 🚩 Indicators of Compromise (IOCs)
+## Indicators of Compromise (IOCs)
-- Malicious email sender
+- Malicious sender email address
-- Fake login page URL
+- Phishing URL (fake login page)
-- Social engineering tactics
+- Social engineering keywords (urgent, verify, account locked)

----
+- Domain mismatch between sender and expected organization

-## 📊 Findings
+## Findings
-- Email is malicious phishing attempt
+- Email confirmed as malicious
-- Designed to steal user credentials
+- Objective is credential theft
-- Not a legitimate communication
+- No legitimate business communication detected

----

-## 🎯 Conclusion
+## Conclusion
-This is a confirmed phishing attempt and should be blocked and reported.
+This incident is a confirmed phishing attempt designed to steal user credentials using social engineering and a fraudulent login page.

----

-## 🛠️ Recommendations
+## Recommendations
-- Do not click links in suspicious emails
-- Report phishing to SOC team
-- Block sender domain
+- Block sender domain at email gateway
+- Report email to SOC/security team
 - Educate users on phishing awareness
+- Implement SPF, DKIM, and DMARC email authentication
+- Monitor similar email patterns in logs